Willamette Heritage Center

 The Thomas Kay Woolen Mill, founded in 1889 by Thomas Lister Kay, was one of numerous textile mills that operated throughout the Valley.
 These textile mills were critical components in Oregon’s economic stability.
 The Mill produced fine woolen blankets and fabric for more than seventy years and was managed by four generations of the Kay family – a legacy still perpetuated at the world-renowned Pendleton Woolen Mills, owned and operated by Kay’s descendants.

-Rail Heritage Exhibits (COMING SOON!)
+Rail Heritage Exhibit

 Travelling Exhibits